ElmerCSC/elmerfem/elmerice/Solvers/Documentation/Adjoint_CostDiscSolver.md

      ## Keywords related to Observations in ASCII:
       Parallel Observation Files = Logical  ! if True each partition will read her own file; partition number precede the suffix
-     Pre-Processed File = Logical ! if true expect to find the element number in last column (i.e. we re-read an ascii file saved by the same solver)
+     Pre-Processed File = Logical ! if true expect to find the Active element number in last column (i.e. we re-read an ascii file saved by the same solver)

      ## Keywords related to Observations in NETCDF:
      X Dim Name = File "" [default "x"] ! name of the dimension for x